odedia/examples/README.md

 ## Multi-tenancy

 Tenants have access to specific organizations that have isolated sets of resources.
-Users are be allowed to access the entity instances in the organizations to which they have been added.
+Users are allowed to access only the entity instances in the organizations to which they have been added.

 | Example | Languages | Description |
 |---------|-----------|-------------|